fantpmas/hylia/src/posts/android-iphone-screenshots-via-terminal.md

 It first checks if an iPhone or Android device is connected and then saves a screenshot to your `Downloads` folder on your MacBook.
 The name contains the timestamp and a `-android` or `-ios` suffix.
 Screenshots are automatically resized to make them smaller so Jira doesn't freak out.

+For iOS you need to install `libimobiledevice` (`brew install libimobiledevice`).
 As usual, USB debugging is required for Android.